 mongodump <options> <connection-string>Running

-mongodumpalone from the command line without any options will assume the database is located onlocalhostat port27017with no authentication.When the backup is completed, a
+mongodumpwithout any options assumes the database is running onlocalhostat port27017with no authentication.When the backup completes, a

 Backup a remote MongoDB instance